Canonical situation of the Society of Saint Pius X: Status prior to the 1988 Écône consecrations (1970–1988)

-Holy See's view after Êcone consecrations
+Status from 1988 to 2008

 In June 1988, following the episcopal consecrations without a pontifical mandate, Pope John Paul II declared in his motu proprio letter Ecclesia Dei that the illicit consecrations were a schismatic act which "impli in practice the rejection of the Roman primacy" and that all six bishops involved in the ceremony had incurred automatic excommunication under the 1983 Code of Canon Law.
-John Paul II identified this act as rooted in "an incomplete and contradictory notion of Tradition," and addressed to all the followers of Lefebvre's movement a "solemn and heartfelt" appeal to submit to legitimate papal authority and cease giving any support to said movement.
-He attached to this a warning "that formal adherence to the schism is a grave offence against God and carries the penalty of excommunication decreed by the Church's law."
+John Paul II identified this act as rooted in "an incomplete and contradictory notion of Tradition", and addressed to all the followers of Lefebvre's movement a "solemn and heartfelt" appeal to submit to legitimate papal authority and cease giving any support to said movement.
+He attached to this a warning "that formal adherence to the schism is a grave offence against God and carries the penalty of excommunication decreed by the Church's law".

 Ecclesia Dei Commission

-At the same time, John Paul II set up the Pontifical Commission Ecclesia Dei (PCED) to help those SSPX members and adherents to enter "full ecclesial communion," who wished "to remain united to the Successor of Peter in the Catholic Church while preserving their spiritual and liturgical traditions".
+At the same time he declared the SSPX's consecration "a schismatic act", John Paul II set up the Pontifical Commission Ecclesia Dei (PCED) to help those SSPX members and adherents to enter "full ecclesial communion", who wished "to remain united to the Successor of Peter in the Catholic Church while preserving their spiritual and liturgical traditions".